Nourdles/CSC207-project/README.md

 ## High-Level App Description
 * A user Interface which allows the user to:
 * Sign in/create an account
-* Search for books to buy by typing in title/author/isbn AND/OR apply filters (genre, location, price, etc)
+* Search for books to buy by typing in title/author/isbn AND/OR apply filters (genre, location, price, etc.)
   * Choose from the list of books that appear from the search
-    *   See info about said book (price, amount of listings, etc)
+    *   See info about said book (price, amount of listings, etc.)
       * Click on a listing to view it
         * Option to chat with the seller
 * Option to create listing